 Europe was key to the recovery in the industry following the recession.
 The EU provides a large proportion of the components going into UK production and accounts for more than half of exported UK-manufactured cars.
 The seamless borders operating between the UK and EU member states facilitated the just-in-time production that boosted UK manufacturing and the tariff free movement of cars into EU destinations made British cars more competitive in EU markets.
 Additional hurdles at the border now puts this degree of certainty at risk.

 OUTLOOK FOR RECOVERY FROM COVID-19

+The automotive industry must be a key component of the manufacturing outcomes for Britain’s emerging independent trade policy.
 In this environment, it is essential that the British automotive industry takes a leading hand in shaping UK trade policy which continues to evolve while attention is more heavily focused on the pandemic.
-In many respects, the automotive industry will be a key component of the manufacturing outcomes for Britain’s emerging independent trade policy.

 The automotive industry must ensure that the UK government gives the most careful consideration to the sectoral impact of policy options as it seeks to refine its post-Brexit relationship with the European Union.
 The outcomes of the post-Brexit relationship with the EU need to include minimal hurdles for the trade in vehicles and components so that the real competitiveness of British-made cars is not diminished, rules of origin that allow British cars to access tariff-free trade, and regulatory and administrative arrangements that do not slow down the movement of goods across the Channel.